Grandchester, Queensland: History

+The first settlers in the Grandchester area were Thomas and Maria Mort in 1849.

 Grandchester was the initial terminus of the first narrow gauge mainline railway in the world.
-The first track opened to traffic on 31 July 1865 from Ipswich, as the Queensland Government was keen to prove the viability of its controversial 'pony railway'.
+The first track opened to traffic on Monday 31 July 1865 from Ipswich, as the Queensland Government was keen to prove the viability of its controversial 'pony railway'.
 The choice of Ipswich as the starting point for the first rail line in Queensland was a testament to the importance of Ipswich in early Queensland.
 Coal was needed for steam trains and Ipswich's port was an inland freight centre.
 In Ipswich, this first line skirted north around the river, running through North Ipswich to enter a two-storey iron station, then on to the Bremer River wharf.
 This wharf handled rail freight until a railway line joining Ipswich to Brisbane was opened in 1875.

-The construction of the Victoria Tunnel through the Little Liverpool Range to the west of Grandchester was behind schedule, and so although it served a very small population, Bigges Camp (as it was initially known) became the terminus for 10 months, until the line was extended to Gatton.
+The construction of the Victoria Tunnel through the Little Liverpool Range to the west of Grandchester was behind schedule, and so, although it served a very small population, Bigge's Camp (as it was initially known) became the terminus for 10 months, until the line was extended to Gatton.
+The camp was named Bigge's Camp after local pioneer pastoralist Frederick Bigge.
+However, the name was changed on 30 August 1865 to be Grandchester, by translating the name into Latin, as bigge (Grand) and camp (Chester), which was suggested by the Governor George Bowen (a classicist) when the railway opened as being a more impressive name for the first railway terminus in Queensland.
 The original Grandchester railway station, including the former station master's residence, still exists.